microsoft/MicrosoftEdge-Extensions/README.md

-This [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo provides samples of Microsoft Edge extensions (add-ons).
+The [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo contains Microsoft Edge extensions samples, issues, and discussions.

-The [Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) website is the store for Microsoft Edge extensions, where browser extension developers can publish their Microsoft Edge add-ons and make them available to Microsoft Edge users.
+The [Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) website is the store for Microsoft Edge extensions (add-ons), where browser extension developers can publish their Microsoft Edge add-ons and make them available to Microsoft Edge users.

-The Microsoft Edge Add-ons [developer portal](https://developer.microsoft.com/microsoft-edge/extensions/) is a central place for all information and resources for Edge extension developers.
+The [Microsoft Edge Add-ons Developer](https://developer.microsoft.com/microsoft-edge/extensions/) portal is a central place to find all information and resources for Microsoft Edge extension developers.

 ### Samples